Why Do I Keep Waking Up At 3 a.m.? Expert Tips & Advice

 Mental And Emotional Challenges

-Anxiety, whether clinically diagnosed or heightened by stress, can also interrupt your normal sleep cycle.
+Anxiety, whether clinically diagnosed or heightened by stress, can also potentially interrupt your normal sleep cycle.
 Casey says people with anxiety might be in a state of “hyperarousal, which means they may experience intense worry or anticipation that wakes them up throughout the night.”

 Stereotypically, it’s believed that people with depression sleep all the time, but that’s not always the case.
 Johns Hopkins Medicine reports that many individuals who feel stressed during a depressive episode might deal with “more nighttime wake-ups and [have] more trouble getting back to sleep than someone without depression would experience.”